Employee Engagement and Well-Being

 Talent development programs

-Clariant increasingly seeks the so-called »hybrid« skillset – a combination of digital know-how and more common, industry-specific skills that is hard to find in the market.
-For this reason, the in-house Digital Enablement team, which is a part of Digital@Operations under the Group Operational Excellence umbrella, identifies skill gaps and implements training programs for employees.
+Clariant increasingly seeks the so-called »hybrid« skillset – a combination of digital know-how and more common, industry-specific skills that are hard to find in the market.
+For this reason, the in-house Digital Enablement team, which is a part of Digital@Operations under the Operational Excellence umbrella, identifies skill gaps and implements training programs for employees.
 These programs focus on digital tools, technologies, and agile methodologies.
 As a result, Clariant is less dependent on external expertise and creates an enabled, motivated, inspired, and future-ready workforce.

 Employee engagement and retention programs